Vafeas/College-Link-Final-Project/README.md

 ii.
 It will type in the search bar on the top of the page: lg tv 65 and click search.

 iii.
-From the page of TVs that comes up, he will select the third item in order of appearance.
+From the page of TVs that comes up, it will select the third item in order of appearance.

 iv.
-On the next page that will appear with the detailed ones he will do:
+On the next page that will appear it will:

-Assert the Screen Size = 65 inches
+- Assert the Screen Size = 65 inches

-Assert that the Brand is LG
+- Assert that the Brand is LG

 b) Create the second test scenario that will do the following: